 The principal accounting policies and methods of computation followed by the Group are consistent with those disclosed in the audited consolidated financial statements for the year ended 31 December 2009 with the exception of IFRS 3 "Business Combinations" (revised in January 2008) and IAS 27 "Consolidated and Separate Financial Statements" (revised January 2008).
-These exceptions are disclosed further in Note 20.
+These exceptions are disclosed further in Note 19.
+In addition, the Group adopted the equity method of accounting for its investments in joint ventures.